How To Maintain Confidentiality When Selling Your Business

 Controlling what and when information is released is foundational to maintaining confidentiality in M&A. Here are several strategies for controlling information released to potential buyers:

-• Redact or Aggregate Information: Consider sharing highly sensitive information in a summary form in which key information is gathered – such as customer or employee names – and redacted.
+- Redact or Aggregate Information: Consider sharing highly sensitive information in summary form in which key information – such as customer or employee names – is redacted.

-• Release Information in Phases: Release information to buyers in phases as the sale progresses and as transaction milestones, such as the completion of financial due diligence, are achieved.
+- Release Information in Phases: Release information as the sale progresses and as transaction milestones are reached, such as the completion of financial due diligence.
 At each milestone, request that the buyer sign off on its completion.
-For example, names of key customers or employees should only be released at the tail end of due diligence or after a definitive agreement is negotiated and executed.
+For example, names of key customers or employees should only be released at the tail end of due diligence or after a definitive agreement is executed.

-• Use Different Strategies for Different Information: Highly sensitive information that may be subject to misappropriation by the buyer could be summarized and shared through neutral third parties or only shared in summary form with the buyer.
-Use extreme caution in areas of unprotected trade secrets and other non-registered IP, and consider not releasing this information until the sale is finalized, if possible.
+- Use Different Strategies for Different Information: Highly sensitive information that may be subject to misappropriation by the buyer could be summarized and shared through neutral third parties or only shared in summary form with the buyer.
+Use extreme caution around unprotected trade secrets and other non-registered intellectual property (IPs), and consider not releasing this information until the sale is finalized.

-• Set Up a Virtual Data Room (VDR): If you’re negotiating and conducting due diligence with multiple parties simultaneously, it may be wise to release all information through an electronic or virtual data/deal room.
-These tools track and record who accesses information when and provide you with controls, such as limiting the ability of buyers to download or print information.
+- Set Up a Virtual Data Room (VDR): If you’re negotiating and conducting due diligence with multiple parties simultaneously, it may be wise to release all information through an electronic or virtual data/deal room.
+These tools track and record who accesses information when and provide you with controls, such as restricting downloads or printing.

-• Create a Document Trail: In addition to the tracking of documents and changes, it’s important to have a record of discussions and informal agreements.
-While this backup is not necessary for a successful sale, it can be a lifesaver in the case of potential litigation.
-Record meetings, share memos, and send follow-up emails to ensure there is evidence of discussions.
-This can provide you with leverage in the event of threatened litigation, such as when the opposing parties weigh the potential merits of a case before initiating a lawsuit.
-Since the evidentiary burden is on the seller in most confidentiality agreements, the more documentation you have, the more leverage you’ll have to reach a quick resolution in the event of a breach.
+- Create a Document Trail: In addition to tracking documents and changes, it’s important to have a record of discussions and informal agreements.
+Such backup is not necessary for a sale, but it can be a lifesaver in the case of potential litigation.
+Record meetings, share memos, and send follow-up emails as evidence of discussions.
+Since the evidentiary burden is on the seller in most confidentiality agreements, the more documentation you have, the more leverage you’ll have to reach a quick resolution in the event of a breach or if the opposing party weighs the merits of a lawsuit.

 A virtual data room (VDR) helps sellers keep track of all documents, controls access and sharing, and creates a fast and secure way to release confidential information.

-If you’re releasing highly sensitive information, you can often limit who this information is released to.
-Here are several strategies for doing so:
+If you’re releasing highly sensitive information, you can use the following strategies to limit who this information is released to.

 Screen Buyers

 Thoroughly screen all potential buyers before releasing any information.
-All buyers should be screened financially and direct competitors should be screened with extra due diligence before any sensitive information is made available.
-Verify how many acquisitions they’ve previously made and request to talk to several CEOs about their past acquisitions.
+Buyers should be screened financially and direct competitors should be screened with extra due diligence before any sensitive information is made available.
+Verify how many acquisitions they’ve previously made and request to talk to several CEOs about the deals.
 If you encounter warning signs, slow down and dig deeper.

 In the case of private, wealthy individuals, request a credit report or hire a private investigator to perform a background check if any suspicions are raised.
-There was a case where a staffing firm was purchased by a private individual using funds stolen from a trust they were a trustee of.
+A staffing firm was once purchased by a private individual using embezzled trust funds, for example.
 While such cases are rare, if doubts are raised, trust your gut.

 Release Highly Sensitive Information to Neutral Third Parties

-In the case of extremely sensitive information, it’s possible to appoint third parties to review it and prepare a summary report for the seller.
-For example, in one large transaction we handled, two customers accounted for 40% of the seller’s revenue.
+In the case of extremely sensitive information, it’s possible to appoint third parties to review it and prepare a summary report for the buyer.
+In one large transaction we handled, for example, two customers accounted for 40% of the seller’s revenue.
 The buyer was concerned about the risks of high concentration, and the seller was unwilling to let them talk directly with the customer.
 We hired a third-party firm to perform customer surveys and present findings to the buyer.
 This allowed the seller to keep the customers anonymous while addressing the buyer’s concerns.

 Limit Information to Select Parties